Michael-Grandel/re-education/other/divisibility-rules.md

 For example, $6 = 3(2), 90 = 3(30)$, but $7 = 3(\frac{7}{3})$, hence 7 is not divisible by 3.

 ---
-Thus, if $ ABC $ were to be divisible by 3, then we can write:
+Thus, if $ABC$ were to be divisible by 3, then we can write:

 $$ ABC = 3n \mid n \in \mathbb{Z} $$
 $$